Dead Good Old Tarts

-You’ll need some breadcrumbs, it doesn’t matter how stale the breadcrumbs are, or what sort.
+To start, you’ll need some breadcrumbs, it doesn’t matter how stale the breadcrumbs are, or what sort.
 I make them as and when I have bread that needs storing away and I keep them in the freezer, in plastic bags.
+The end of a baguette that’s gone stale, the crust that nobody wants etc

-Add some wild garlic or a clove of garlic, dried or fresh herbs.
+Add some wild garlic or a clove of garlic or garlic granules, dried or fresh herbs.

 Saute a chopped onion until transparent (optional)